 The Difficulties of Custody and Interstate Divorce in St. Paul, MN

 An interstate divorce has different challenges that must be considered.
 Varying state laws may have a significant impact on divorce proceedings, especially when it comes to finances.
 For example, one state may be far more likely to award alimony (also called “spousal maintenance”), while another rarely allows spousal maintenance.
 Some states also handle the division of marital property differently than we do in Minnesota.
 For example, Wisconsin is a community property state, which means all marital assets are divided 50/50.
-In Minnesota the assets will be divided fairly but not necessarily equally.
+In Minnesota, the assets will be divided fairly but not necessarily equally.

-The same applies for child custody.
+The same applies to child custody.
 Some states are much more likely to push a 50/50 parenting arrangement, while others will be fine with one parent having primary custody.
 Where you file a divorce or custody case can have a dramatic effect on the case’s outcome for both parties.
 If you’re considering a move, understanding the differences between the laws of your current and potential future state is critical to ensuring you can achieve a satisfactory outcome of your divorce or custody proceeding.

 The Basics of Choosing A Family Law Firm in St. Paul